matsim-melbourne/network/data/README.md

+# Update required

+The information below requires update, once final data location and structure is determined.

 # Network generation data

 This directory contains inputs files required to generate a MATSim network for Melbourne, which can be found [here](https://cloudstor.aarnet.edu.au/plus/s/ssLkX8Uez64rV3D).
 Alternatively, you can use the `./prepare.sh` command as described below to download the data you need.